sergiokas/kohana2-cache-mongo/README.md

 ## Configuration ##

-Open the config/cache.php file and configure MongoDB's host and port (localhost:27017 is the default), and (optionally) database and collection.
+- Open the config/cache.php file and configure MongoDB's host and port (localhost:27017 is the default)
+- Optionally, configure a specific database and collection.

 ## Usage ##